Skip to main content

 - Privacy: Individual curtains for each berth

-- Berth Types: Lower, Upper, Side Lower, Side Upper
+- Berth Types: Lower, Upper, Side Lower, Side Upper (NO middle berth)

 - Amenities: Reading lights, charging points